 We believe that protection of our patents and other intellectual property is essential to our business.
 Our practice is to file patent applications to protect technology, inventions, and improvements to inventions that are important to our business development.
 We also rely on trade secrets, know-how, and technological innovations to develop and maintain our potential competitive position.
-To date, we have been granted 14 United States patents, three European patents, three Australian patents, two Japanese patents, and two Canadian patents.
+To date, we have been granted thirteen United States patents, three European patents, one Australian patent, one Japanese patent, and one Canadian patent.
 Our issued patents expire between 2015 and 2027.
 Our failure to obtain and maintain adequate patent protection may adversely affect our ability to enter into, or affect the terms of, any arrangement for the marketing or sale of any of our PCT products.
 It may also allow our competitors to duplicate our products without our permission and without compensation.